 The Plan provides service retirement and disability benefits, annual cost of living adjustments and death benefits to plan members, who must be public employees and beneficiaries.
 Benefits are based on years of service credit, a benefit factor and the member's final compensation.
 Members hired on or before December 31, 2012, with five years of total service are eligible to retire at age 50 with statutorily reduced benefits.
-Members hired on or after January 1, 2013, with five years of total service are eligible to retire at age 52 with statutorily reduced benefits.
+Members hired on or after January 1, 2013, with five years of total service are eligible to retire at eligible to retire at age 52 with statutorily reduced benefits.
 All members are eligible for employment-related disability benefits regardless of length of service and non-duty disability benefits after 5 years of service.
 Disability benefits are determined in the same manner as retirement benefits but are payable immediately without an actuarial reduction.
 The Post-Retirement Death Benefit is a one-time payment made to a retiree's designated survivor or estate upon the retiree's death.
-The Basic Death Benefit is paid to any member's beneficiary if the member dies while actively employed.
-An employee's eligible survivor may receive the 1957 Survivor Benefit if the member dies while actively employed, is at least age 50 (or 52 for members hired on or after January 1, 2013), and has at least 5 years of credited service.
+The Basic Death Benefit is paid to any member's beneficiary if the member dies while actively employed, is at least age 50 (or 52 for members hired on or after January 1, 2013), and has at least 5 years of credited service.
 The cost of living adjustments for each plan are applied as specified by the Public Employees' Retirement Law.